Ndu (Richard) Ugwuanyi

 Philadelphia, PA 19104

-Research Interests: Entrepreneurial strategy and financing, Technology & Emerging Markets Strategy, Mergers & Acquisitions
+Research Interests: Entrepreneurial financing and strategy, Technology & Emerging Markets Strategy

 Research